thenerdery/dot-net-standards/README.md

 As an engineer you will often be expected to jump between projects to help where needed.
 There will be periods of time where you work on a single project for a long duration, and other periods where you will help with maintenance on multiple projects concurrently.
-This is exciting for engineers: you get experience in different tech and business domains, and rarely get bored of a particular project and its associated technologies.
+This can be pretty exciting: you get experience in different tech and business domains, and rarely get bored of a particular project and its associated technologies.

 But it comes at a cost.